pietro14/reconstruction/README.md

 # Updated HOW-TO-RUN
 ## Running the analysis code (in general):

-`python3 reconstruction.py configFile.txt --pdir plots --max-entries X -jX -r R`
+`python3 reconstruction.py configFile.txt --pdir plots --max-entries X -jX -r R -t /inputdir/path/`

 - *configFile.txt* is the configuration file with all the settings.
 - *pdir* is the directory where the plots will be saved.
 - *max-entries* is the number of images you want to analyse.
 - *j* is the number of cores you want to use.
-- R is the run number to process
+- *R* is the run number
+- */inputdir/path/* is the path to the directory where to put the input root files (for MC)